 Employee Share-Based Payment Accounting-In March 2016, FASB issued ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting, ASU 2016-09.
 This standard involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
 ASU 2016-09 is effective for annual periods beginning after December 15, 2016 and interim periods within those annual periods for public business entities.
-For all other entities, including emerging growth companies, ASU 2016-09 is effective for annual periods beginning after December 15, 2018.
+For all other entities, including emerging growth companies, ASU 2016-09 is effective for annual periods beginning after December 15, 2017 and interim periods within fiscal years beginning after December 15, 2018.
 The method of adoption is dependent on the specific aspect of accounting addressed in this new guidance.
 Early adoption is permitted in any interim or annual period.
 We are evaluating the impact of the adoption of ASU 2016-09 on our financial statements and related disclosures.